Guilt is our second skin.

 Can we Overcome Mommy Guilt?

 I’ll share a secret with you, in a single hope it won’t be a secret anymore, and that you’ll share it to.
 A Huge, untold secret that, if spread around this world, will allow us to overcome guilt:

 Everything we do is the best we can do.
 In that given moment.
 We can’t, ever, do more than we can do.
 We couldn’t, ever, do better than we did.
 If we could have – we would have.

 Life lessons are learned in hindsight, yet compassion is the power allowing us to learn.
 There’s no learning with guilt, because when we feel guilty, we don’t feel good enough.
 And if we’re not good enough now, and if we haven’t been good enough until now, we probably won’t, ever, be good enough.
 Can you feel the pain in these words?

 Accept my invitation, only if it suits you, to see yourself in a different light.
 To accept that if you could have done “better” – you would have.
 And if you didn’t – you couldn’t.

 Grow from compassion, from acceptance.
 This is the only motivating power that can actually lead to change.

-Join my Facebook group here, or do something even “better” for yourself and sign up for coaching below.
+Join my Facebook group here, or do something even “better” for yourself and join my membership group, where feelings are unpacked, and happiness becomes a real possibility.
 You CAN exit this social structure; you can raise your children outside of this social structure.
 YOU CAN EMPOWER.
 You can lead a life of empowerment.
 You CAN raise empowered children.